Posted by: raju0704 | April 20, 2011

 Effect of the pariharam – Our experience:

 Lot of my relatives / friends have done the parihara poojas here.
-As I can see, in 3 cases of marriage pariharams, it was immediate success while in 3 others I am yet to see a result even after 6 months.
-In another pariharam for husband-wife relation, we witness a miracle after the pariharam here.
+As I can see, in 4 cases of marriage pariharams, it was an immediate success in one while in 3 others it was successful within a year.
+In another pariharam for husband-wife relation, we witnessed a miraculous change after the pariharam here.
 We are seeing the couple in dual role as ‘before Pariharm’ and ‘after pariharam’ like a dual role movie – such an unbelievable change, touch wood!

 While walking down from railway station to this temple, we can see another ancient temple called Malaiyamman temple.
 This is where Mahakavi Kalidoss attained knowledge from Goddess Malaiyamman.
 There is a shrine of Pechiamman also in the same temple for curing ENT diseases.
 Mahakavi Kalidoss is also said to have performed pariharam here to wash out the curses of his previous birth and recover the knowledge gained by him earlier (I am not sure about this since unfortunately I didn’t know about this when I visited).